This post may contain affiliate links. See our disclosure policy.

 - Rub ribs with seasoning and place in large crock pot (you may have to cut the ribs up so they all fit).

-- Pour in water and cook on low heat for 3-5 hours, until ribs are cooked through and they are already starting to fall off the bone (a good way to tell if they are done is to stick a knife in the ribs and if the knife comes up without pulling at the meat, they are done).
+- Pour in water and slow cook on low heat for 3-5 hours, until ribs are cooked through and just barely pulling away from the bone but not falling off the bone (a good way to tell if they are done is to stick a knife in the ribs and if the knife comes up without pulling at the meat, they are done).

 - In a small bowl, combine chili sauce, sugar, vinegar, ginger, and Sriracha.